pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-docker-configs.md

 {{< /notes >}}

-##### Create a Swarm

-You will also need to initialize a swarm since Docker secrets are a feature of [Docker Swarm](https://docs.docker.com/engine/swarm/key-concepts/).
+You will also need to initialize a swarm since Docker Configs are a feature of [Docker Swarm](https://docs.docker.com/engine/swarm/key-concepts/).

 ```
 $ docker swarm init